theresamaier/2022ws_do_tm/Blog_content.md

 - Netflix

+## How i became exponential
+Companies can either start as ExO but also existing companies could also take advantage of the ExO philosophy and thus go exponentially.

+### Guidance for the foundation of an exponential organization

+1. Select an MTP (Massive Transformative Purpose).
+2. Join or Create Relevant MTP Communities
+3. Compose a Team - (optimally four people).
+We recommend a visionary, UX expert, engineering guru and a business/finance expert.
+4. Breakthrough Idea - that delivers a minimum 10x improvement over the status quo.
+Let’s note that we don’t begin with the core idea — that way you’re not tied to a particular solution, but rather the problem space.
+5. Build a Business Model Canvas
+6. Find a Business Model
+    * Kelly identified the following eight ways to build a business model when the underlying information is free (list offers a set of working business models for an information age)
+        * Immediacy
+        * Personalization
+        * Interpretation
+        * Authenticity
+        * Accessibility
+        * Embodiment
+        * Patronage 154
+        * Findability
+7. Build the MVP - But they iterated rapidly with initial customer data and were ultimately successful.
+8. Validate Marketing and Sales
+9. Implement SCALE and IDEAS
+10. Establish the Culture
+11. Ask Key Questions Periodically
+12. Building and Maintaining a Platform - Aim to be a platform.
+Successful ExOs (Apple, Google, Amazon) are all platforms.
+Companies that didn’t achieve that (Yahoo, Blackberry, Nokia) ended up in trouble.

+### What is a large and established organization to do?
+Answer: Transform

+### Mid-market companies
+Unlike startups (where you can build all of the internal operations from scratch around exponential growth), with established established companies, the solution is inevitably customized: you must start with what already exists and build from there.
+In other words, there is no universal template for “going exponential.”

+As an example, let's take a look at GutHub here.
+This shows that a company that did not start exponentially has now become one of the top exponential companies.

+GitHub - An open source coding and collaboration tool and platform-  was founded by Chris Wanstrath, P.J.
+Hyett and Tom Preston-Wernerin 2008.
+It is a social network for programmers in which people and their collaborations are central, rather than just the code itself.
+When a developer submits code to a GitHub project, that code is reviewed and commented upon by other developers, who also rate that developer.
+GitHub’s coding environment has instant messaging embedded within it, along with a distributed version control system (instead of a central code repository).
+In practice, what that means is you don’t need a server; you have everything you need locally, and can start coding without first needing to get permission.
+And you can do so anywhere, even offline.
+GitHub has successfully transformed the open source community by implementing virtually all of the ExO principles.

+In six years, the company has created a community of more than six million developers working collaboratively on more than fifteen million open source software projects.
+Even more important is that in Silicon Valley today, software developers’ hiring prospects and even salaries are largely determined by their individual ratings on GitHub.
+And because of the power and influence of that rating system, developers are constantly adding code to GitHub projects in order to boost their personal ratings.
+This secondary benefit further adds value to the community and the company.
+In short, GitHub is not only a great example of an Exponential Organization, but its product is also a powerful template for the ExO organizational model: collaborative, open, transparent, community-driven and peopled by staff well equipped and willing to self-select projects.
+It also offers 10x improvements across the board for different functions, jobs and departments.
+Bottom line: GitHub is an emergent organization driven by passion and purpose.

+Ismail, Salim; Malone, Michael S.; van Geest, Yuri.
+Exponential Organizations: Why new organizations are ten times better, faster, and cheaper than yours (and what to do about it) (pp. 166-167).
+Diversion Books.
+Kindle Edition.

+### Large companies

 ## Sources:
 Ismail, Salim; Malone, Michael S.; van Geest, Yuri.
 Exponential Organizations: Why new organizations are ten times better, faster, and cheaper than yours (and what to do about it) (p.
 13).
 Diversion Books.
 Kindle Edition.